PEmbarach/Tik-Tak-Toe/README.md

 ## Credits
 - Code Institute for the deployment terminal
 - Wikipedia for the details of the Tik Tak Toe game
+- A special thanks to my mentor [Martina](https://github.com/SephTheOverwitch), who helped me solve the bug and contributed ideas to improve the code.
 <br>

 [Back to the top](#Jokenpô)